Washington Post Principal of the Year Award

 The FCPS Public Affairs Department coordinates the nomination and selection process before forwarding materials to the Washington Post.

 Principals must first be nominated and one finalist selected to represent FCPS.
 We welcome nominations from current and former students, teachers, support staff, parents, community members, administrators and supervisors.
 Principals may not nominate themselves.
-Nominations closed January 10, 2020.
+Nominations are closed.

 Community Engagement Coordinator